flenz00/TPBSCA/README.md

 3. You should see letters of the english alphabet displayed with a certain delay

+## Create your own
-<b> If you want to create servlets by yourself, you have to follow this structure </b>
+If you want to create servlets by yourself, you have to follow this structure
 ```mermaid
 graph TD;
     A(working directory) --> B(staticcontentrepository);